EssenceSentry/awesome-web-resources/README.md

 - [Free Computer Books : IT, Programming and Computer Science](https://www.onlineprogrammingbooks.com/) – Download Free Computer Books, Programming eBooks and Free IT eBooks.
 Read VB, C#, ASP.NET, Java, PHP, Python, Ruby, C++ Books Online.

-- [Free Data Ebooks – O'Reilly Media Search Open menu Close menu Search Twitter Facebook LinkedIn YouTube Newsletters](https://www.oreilly.com/data/free/) – The best data insights from O'Reilly editors, authors, and Strata speakers for you in one place, so you can dive deep into the latest of what's happening in data science and big data.
+- [Free Data Ebooks – O'Reilly Media](https://www.oreilly.com/data/free/) – The best data insights from O'Reilly editors, authors, and Strata speakers for you in one place, so you can dive deep into the latest of what's happening in data science and big data.

 - [Free Management eBooks – Online Library](http://www.free-management-ebooks.com/index.htm) – Free management eBooks, templates and checklists for your PC, Mac, laptop, tablet, Kindle, eBook reader or Smartphone.